mrYoucef/Discrete_Simulated_annealing/README.md

 all the scripts are well explained in the comments

-final result after lunching main script for testing ;
+final result after lunching main script for testing are in the file test ;